Bandwidth/dashboard-docs/guides/numberUtilizationReviewDashboard.md

 ![pastReports](../images/nur-images/pastReports.png)

 Click on the CSV to download your report!
 The report name is initially blank and you can refresh your browser to populate the file name.
 You can open in Microsoft Excel directly but some manual steps may be required with other programs.
 Upon opening, you will receive a list of TNs.
-Please note: If your list is greater than 5k, you will need to use the Bandwidth Dashboard REST API to retrieve your numbers.
-The REST API documentation can be found [here](../apiReference.md), and the Number Utilization Review endpoint can be found under ```/accounts /{accountId} /numbersAssignment```.

 Column B will read as “unknown” next to each TN.